 - Preparing reports on documented security breaches and the resulting damages

-Alongside the above responsibilities, information security analysts are constantly researching the latest IT security risks and trends to stay one step ahead of cybercriminals.
+Alongside these responsibilities, information security analysts are constantly researching the latest IT security risks and trends to stay one step ahead of cybercriminals.
 When new threats are identified, they may be asked to recommend security enhancements or new cybersecurity tools to help close the gap.

 Where Do Information Security Analysts Work?

-Information security analysts work for companies in every industry with a digital footprint, from retail and marketing to finance and healthcare.
+Information security analysts work for companies in every industry that have a digital footprint, from retail and marketing to finance and health care.
 Their education and experience are invaluable to for-profit companies, nonprofit organizations and government agencies that rely on IT systems to function.
 According to research from the BLS, the largest employers of information security analysts include: